lusakasa/saka-key/doc/engineering.md

 Decision: explicit handler for everything but specify fallback modes.
 Consider finer-grained per-event type fallbacks.
 For now, just global fallbacks for simplicity.

 ---

+Decision: Should messages be handled by active mode or mode defined in message?
+For both client and core.

+---

+Decision: Should global actions that shoud be available regardless of mode, e.g. enabling/disabling saka and showing the help menu, be implemented as modes or hard-coded?

+---

+Decision: Package help menu into modes

+---